Have you decided to start writing your book in 2019?

 Not too bad for a free piece of software.

-When you start writing a book, you are going to need editing tools that will help you improve your writing.
+When you start writing a book, you are going to need software programs and editing tools that will help you improve your writing.

-While intense editing and proofreading will start after you finish, you still want to make sure that what you write is as perfect as possible.
+While intense editing and proofreading will start after you finish, you still want to make sure that what you write is as perfect as possible after each writing session.

-The best way to do this is to use a premium writing checker that will help you find ways to polish your writing, grammar, consistency and style.
+The best way to do this is to use a premium writing checker that will help you find ways to polish your writing style, grammar and consistency.

-There are many free online grammar checkers, but most are not suitable at all for working on a long document.
+There are many free online grammar checkers, such as the Hemingway Editor, but most are not suitable at all for working on a long document.

 The only two I use and would recommend for working on a manuscript are ProWritingAid and Grammarly.